 In October 1981, it was proposed that the Chemical Control site be included on the National Priorities List of Superfund sites; its inclusion was finalized in September 1983.
 Cleanup continued, and a 1985-6 study found that contaminants including PCBs, naphalene, and benzene were still present in the soil, groundwater, and surface water.
 A slurry wall was later constructed around the site and anchored into a layer of clay under it; this helped stop groundwater contamination.
 A 2003 study of the site found that in general the contaminants which were contained during the cleanup remain contained, though it was noted that small area around the site may still be somewhat contaminated (one of three sampling stations still showed high levels of vinyl chloride and 2-butanone ).

 The Bridge’s Future

 In 2008, it was announced that the New Jersey Department of Transportation would supply $330,000 to repair the bridge.
 Work was done to reinforce the deck.
 The city was granted a further $1,000,000 in 2010 for more rehabilitation work.
-The state of those repairs is currently unknown, as the bridge has repeatedly been left in the open position (presumably for emergency repairs) over the past several years; while it is left open traffic is rerouted to the new South First Street Bridge.
+However, due to ongoing structural concerns, the bridge has been left in the open position since March 4, 2011; traffic is rerouted to the new South First Street Bridge.
+A study is underway to determine whether the bridge can be rehabilitated or not.
 The bridge remains eligible for the State and National Registers of Historic Places.